maxnd/mxMarkEdit/README.md

   - second level item (indented by two spaces);
 ```

 Now, while in mxMarkEdit the headings are properly formatted and so do not need any kind of change, the items preceded by a dash don't look very nice when shown to an audience.
-So, it's possible to change the dashes with proper emojis using the `Edit` - `Find` menu item.
+So, it's possible to change the dashes with proper symbols using the `Edit` - `Find` menu item.
 For instance (remember that the `\n` represents a new paragraph):

-1. search for `\n- ` and replace it with `\n🔸 `;
+1. search for `\n- ` and replace it with `\n⦿ `;
-2. search for `\n  - ` and replace it with `\n  🔹 `;
+2. search for `\n  - ` and replace it with `\n  ◆ `;
 3. search for `\n` and replace it with `\n\n`;
 4. if necessary, to replace many contiguous empty lines with just one, search for `\n\n\n` and replace it with `\n\n`.

 The result will be like this:

 ```
-🔸 First level item:
+⦿ First level item:

-  🔹 second level item (indented by two spaces);
+  ◆ second level item (indented by two spaces);

-  🔹 second level item (indented by two spaces);
+  ◆ second level item (indented by two spaces);

-  🔹 second level item (indented by two spaces);
+  ◆ second level item (indented by two spaces);
 ```

-Note that the items beginning with the emoji are not recognised as list items in Markdown, and will not be exported by Pandoc as such.
+Note that the items beginning with the synbols are not recognised as list items in Markdown, and will not be exported by Pandoc as such.
 So, being simple paragraphs, the items must be separated by an empty line to be exported as many paragraphs and not as one single paragraph.

 It's possible to switch the search content with the replace one in the search and replace function to restore the original formatting of the document.